Yichabod/blog/content/posts/nondual.md

 I also think that there’s a deep relationship between [Heidegger’s account of death](https://plato.stanford.edu/entries/heidegger/#Dea) and the response to emptiness that meditative practitioners will discuss[^8].

-(If you don’t know what Dasein (also sometimes translated as ‘Being’) is, you can read about it [here](https://plato.stanford.edu/entries/heidegger/#Dea) but you’ll probably not find this section very interesting).

-Dasein and nondual awareness are conceptually distinct, or at least they come with fairly different associations.
-Dasein is firmly rooted in the realm of Heideggerian thought, with its association with other concepts like fallenness and authenticity.
-Nondual awareness is less context-laden, but hard to explicate for a different reason.
-I think they are talking about the same thing.
+As Heidegger points out in the last section of Being and Time, Care (_Sorge_) is the meaning of our being.
+Nondual awareness is the background out of which our being comes.
+I think they are talking about very similar aspects of being.

 There’s some contextual evidence for this.
 In *Heidegger’s Hidden Sources*, Reinhard May argues that Heidegger was heavily influenced by the eastern philosophy of both Daoism and Zen Buddhism.
 It’s only in the context of Zorapovic’s paper that I’ve seen the explicit link.